marukatsutech/special_relativity/README.md

 In this way, the space-time axis and electric charge are closely related, and electromagnetic interaction is the reversal (180 degree rotation) of the direction of oscillation(rotation).
 The positive/negative and magnitude of the electric charge depend on the number of rotation axes (degrees of freedom of rotation).

 ![image_ch6_fig2-3](https://github.com/marukatsutech/special_relativity/blob/main/image_ch6_fig2-3.png)

+Fig. 2-3 Positive and negative charges in Minkowski space

 (Try electric_charges_interaction.py for Fig 2-3.)